The Legacy (professional wrestling): Concept

 The concept behind the group was that each member is a multi-generational wrestler.
 The name of the faction, The Legacy, referred to their extensive family histories in wrestling.
-Randy Orton's father (Bob Orton, Jr.), uncle (Barry Orton) and grandfather (Bob Orton, Sr.) were all professional wrestlers.
+Randy Orton's father (Bob Orton, Jr.), uncle (Barry Orton) and grandfather (Bob Orton Sr.) were all professional wrestlers.
 Ted DiBiase Jr., meanwhile, takes his name from his father, (Ted DiBiase) who wrestled before him along with both his grandparents (adoptive grandfather, Mike DiBiase and grandmother Helen Hild).
 Cody Rhodes followed in the footsteps of his father (Dusty Rhodes), his brother (Dustin Rhodes), and his two uncles (Jerry Sags and Fred Ottman), who preceded him in the business.
 Due to their status as multi-generation wrestlers, all the members of The Legacy believed themselves to be superior to the other wrestlers in WWE, in storyline.

 The Legacy has been compared to the former WWE faction Evolution of which Orton was a member, but Rhodes and DiBiase have said that they saw the comparison as an opportunity to prove themselves and show their potential.

 History

 Formation and storyline with Orton (2008–2009)

-Cody Rhodes was a World Tag Team Champion throughout the beginning of 2008 alongside Hardcore Holly, who was acting as a mentor to him.
-Ted DiBiase made his first WWE appearance on the May 26 episode of Raw, in which he claimed that he and a mystery partner would take the World Tag Team Championship from Rhodes and Holly.
-At the Night of Champions pay-per-view event in June, DiBiase revealed his partner was running late and started the match without him, however Rhodes quickly betrayed Hardcore Holly by attacking him.
-This turned Rhodes into a villainous character and meant that he and DiBiase won the championship.
+Ted DiBiase made his first WWE appearance on the May 26 episode of Raw, in which he claimed that he and a mystery partner would take the World Tag Team Championship from Cody Rhodes and Hardcore Holly.
+However, at the Night of Champions event in June, Rhodes betrayed Holly and won the championship with DiBiase.
+In August, the duo lost the championship to Batista and John Cena but won back a week later.